danielschwensen/AWS/README.md

 # AWS

-Those files can be used to spin up a Load Template for testing purpose.
+Those files can be used or testing purpose.